Text mining – the context

 Text mining technologies

 To get from a heap of unstructured text data to a condensed, accurate set of insights and actions takes multiple text mining techniques working together, some in sequence and some simultaneously.
-The text data has to be selected, sorted, organised, parsed and processed, and then analysed in the way that’s most useful to the end-user.
-Finally, the information can be presented and shared using tools like dashboards and data visualisation.
+The text data has to be selected, sorted, organized, parsed and processed, and then analyzed in the way that’s most useful to the end-user.
+Finally, the information can be presented and shared using tools like dashboards and data visualization.

-Here are a few of the technologies involved in text mining:
+Here are a few of the text mining techniques currently in use.

 Natural language processing is a kind of AI (artificial intelligence).
 It focuses on giving machines human-like abilities in processing human voices or written communications.

-It blends techniques from computer science, such as machine learning, and the field of linguistics to create a product that not only understands the semantic meanings of words but can also infer the sentiment and intent of the speaker or writer (an aspect of NLP known as sentiment analysis).
+Natural language processing blends techniques from computer science, such as machine learning, and the field of linguistics to create a system that not only understands the semantic meanings of words but can also infer the sentiment and intent of the speaker or writer (an aspect of NLP known as sentiment analysis).

-Information extraction is the element of text mining that separates and sorts unstructured data into structured data that can be processed and edited.
-It identifies the entities (items like people, things, or companies) attributes, and relationships and stores the information in a database where it can easily be accessed.
+Taking things a step further, information extraction, or entity extraction, describes the text mining capabilities that separate and sort unstructured data into structured data that can be processed and edited.
+It identifies the entities, attributes, and relationships and stores the information in a database where it can easily be accessed.

 Data mining is the process of finding trends, patterns, correlations, and other kinds of emergent information in a large body of data.
-It uses structured data – which means that in a text mining context, it happens once the information has been retrieved and extracted.
+Data mining, unlike text mining overall, extracts information from structured data rather than unstructured data.
+In a text mining context, Data mining happens once the other elements of text mining have done their work of transforming unstructured text into structured data.